grscheller/neovim-notes/notes/08-MultipleWindows.md

 ## Using and manipulating windows

-Remember, windows are view ports on buffers.
+**Remember, windows are view ports on buffers.**

+I find most of the following keymaps awkward to type.
+I remap them to something that "rhymes" to what I use for my tiling desktop environment.

 ### Creating and closing windows